 Not to discredit Glassdoor reviews, but we all know they aren’t always 100% accurate.
-From disgruntled employees to employers with axes to grind, the biases can pile up and make it hard to get a real sense of the job.
+Disgruntled employees with negative experience often have axes to grind, the biases can pile up and make it hard to get a real sense of the job.

 Before we dig deep into the reasons, we’d like to clarify one thing: We’re not suggesting that you delete the app and write off Glassdoor as a waste of time.
 The app is still helpful and can give you a good sense of the company culture, benefits, and perks.
 Just be wary that some of the reviews may not reflect the actual reality on the ground.

-For the unseasoned job-seeker, this can be a bit of a bummer.
+For the unseasoned job seeker, this can be a bit of a bummer.
 After all, you may have your heart set on a position that looks great on the surface but turns out to be a lemon in real life.
-For this, you want to take Glassdoor reviews with a pinch of salt.
+For this, you want to take these reviews with a pinch of salt.
 That said, here are some of the reasons you can’t always trust the reviews you read on the app:

 #1.
 No Verification Process in Place

 Glassdoor relies on the honesty of its users and does not have any verification process in place to ensure the reviews are coming from an actual employee of the company.
-So, although the reviews may give you some insight into a company’s culture, they could come from anyone with an axe to grind or an ulterior motive.
+So, although the reviews may give you some insight into a company profile and culture, they could come from anyone with an axe to grind or an ulterior motive.

-The thing is, anyone can post on Glassdoor and for any company.
-So while the reviews may provide a window into a company’s culture, they could also be false or biased information put forward by someone with a malicious agenda.
+The thing is, anyone can post on Glassdoor for any company.
+Therefore, while reviews might offer a window into a company’s culture, they might also contain inaccurate or biased information that someone with a bad motive has put forward.

 Their reason for this is that if someone posts multiple reviews, they could be attempting to distort the overall impression of a company.
 That is all great in theory, but it leaves plenty of room for manipulation.